Hi, my name is Anna, I live in Lancashire, England. This is blog documents my Roller Derby journey.

 What my blog is about

 Learning to skate and play derby is a huge undertaking for me.
-I am unfit and uncoordinated, but it’s about more than that: I am challenging and rebuilding what used to be my identity.
+I am unfit, uncoordinated and have numerous chronic health conditions: but it’s about more than that: I am challenging and rebuilding what used to be my identity.

 I want to believe that my body can be just as powerful and creative as my brain.
 I want to find the courage and self-belief that I lost when I was a teenager.
 Most of all, I want to enjoy being active again, like I did when I was a kid.
 Better get my skates on then!